topleft/gatsby-ghost-blog-stack/readme.md

 ### Codebuild setup

 In the AWS console navigate to the recently created Codebuild project and ensure that your frontend github repo is successfully linked.
-To verify, navigate to  of the Codebuild project, fond `Edit` in the top right area of the screen, select `Source` from the dropdown and ensure the Source data includes this sentence, "Connection status: You are connected to GitHub using a personal access token".
+To verify, navigate to the Codebuild project, find `Edit` in the top right area of the screen, select `Source` from the dropdown and ensure the Source data includes this sentence
+> "Connection status: You are connected to GitHub using a personal access token".

 Now locally, kick of a new build:
 ```sh
 $ make start-build
 ```

-Navigate back to the Codebuild UI and confirm that a new build is in progress a new build is in progress.
-If successful, your frontend will be added to the Site s3 bucket and available at the Cloudfront endpoint.
+Navigate back to the Codebuild UI and confirm that a new build is in progress.
+If successful, your frontend will be added to the Site S3 bucket and available at the Cloudfront endpoint.

 > Remember: merging to master or saving content on the Ghost admin UI will also kick off a build.